 PRA continues to work with our colleague organizations in the Washington, DC area and beyond to join the chorus of opposition to federal legislative efforts that would reduce funding for SAMHSA, eliminate important consumer-based programs, and expand authorities for involuntary commitment.
 View our official statement on the proposed legislation.

-We invite you to lend your voice to PRA Advocacy by joining us for Hill Day 2014.
-We are proud to partner again this year with National Council, Mental Health America, NAMI, and other leaders in our community to present a united voice on key policy issues.
+We invite you to lend your voice to PRA Advocacy by joining us for Hill Day 2016.
+We are proud to partner again this year with National Council, NAMI, Mental Health America, Depression and Bipolar Support Alliance, International Bipolar Foundation, Legal Action Center, Association for Behavioral Health and Wellness, Hazelden Betty Ford Institute for Recovery Advocacy, NAADAC the Association for Addiction Professionals, Faces and Voices of Recovery, and other leaders in our community to present a united voice on key policy issues.
 We encourage you to join us to send a positive message to Congress about the importance of key programs for mental and behavioral health and to oppose legislation that would stop our progress in its tracks.
 Registration for this event is complimentary.
-Learn more.

 Capitol Hill Day is an important step in pursuing our legislative priorities and funding for recovery-oriented practice.
 Over 500+ behavioral health executives, administrators, board members, consumers, and community stakeholders will participate to make a difference.
 Your advocacy efforts matter — face-to-face interactions between legislators and constituents are one of the most powerful ways to impact public policy.
 Past Hill Day attendees have helped to:

 - Preserve Medicaid against a series of threats during deficit reduction negotiations.

 - Sign on 17 Senate and 29 House cosponsors for legislation to extend federal health IT incentive payments to behavioral health providers and organizations.